 |Round Island, MI|

 Description: Mariners have two options for reaching the Straits of Mackinac from the east: the South Channel, which passes between the southern side of Bois Blanc Island and the northern shore of Michigan’s Lower Peninsula, or the North Channel, which runs between Mackinac Island and Round Island.
-After sailing along the Great Lakes in 1837 on a mission to examine and select sites for lighthouses, Lieutenant G.J. noted that a beacon to direct vessels through the less-than-a-mile-wide passage separating Mackinac Island and Round Island was “highly essential,” especially since the thoroughfare was lined by dangerous reefs on both sides.
+After sailing along the Great Lakes in 1837 on a mission to examine and select sites for lighthouses, Lieutenant G.J.
+Pendergrast noted that a beacon to direct vessels through the less-than-a-mile-wide passage separating Mackinac Island and Round Island was “highly essential,” especially since the thoroughfare was lined by dangerous reefs on both sides.

 Frank Rounds, who had worked on Mackinac Island’s Grand Hotel, was hired to build the lighthouse near the end of a long, narrow point projecting from the northern side of Round Island.
 A concrete and brick pier, measuring forty by thirty-nine feet and standing nine feet tall, was built as a foundation.
 The pier was filled with stone and boulders, save space left for a coal-bin cellar, and then paved with flagstones.
-The redbrick lighthouse consists of a twelve-foot-square tower, rising to a height of fifty-one feet, that forms the northeast corner of a two-and-a-half-story, cross-gabled dwelling.
+The redbrick lighthouse built atop the pier consists of a twelve-foot-square tower, rising to a height of fifty-one feet, that forms the northeast corner of a two-and-a-half-story, cross-gabled dwelling.

 A brick oil house was built roughly ninety-five feet south of the tower, adjacent to the station’s brick privy.
 In 1901, a frame boathouse, boat ways, and a landing crib were added to the station.
 The characteristic of the light was changed on October 15, 1914 to a red flash every ten seconds, and the fog signal was changed to an air diaphone, sounding a three-second blast every thirty seconds, on August 27, 1928.